avinashharidasu/newssearch/README.md

 ```

 - API will be available at `http://localhost:8080`, with Swagger url: `http://localhost:8080/swagger-ui/index.html`
 - UI will be available at `http://localhost:8081`.
+[Once the page loads please refresh it once due to a bug]

 ### Build & Run (without cache)